 Dolce Hayes Mansion

-Live the grand life at this 100-year-old Spanish Colonial Revival hotel.
+Live the grand life at this 100-year-old Spanish colonial revival hotel.
 Surrounded by lush gardens, you'll be forgiven if you choose to spend the entire weekend on the property.
-It's peaceful, quiet and offers guests the perfect excuse to do, well, pretty much nothing.
-Start the morning with a swim in the 25-meter heated outdoor pool before sauntering over to the Being Spa for their signature hot-stone massage.
-If the massage leaves you in a perfect jelly-like state, take to the lounge chairs on the pool deck.
+It's peaceful and quiet and offers guests the perfect excuse to do, well, pretty much nothing.
+Start the morning with a swim in the heated outdoor pool before sauntering over to the spa for a massage.
+If that leaves you in a perfect jelly-like state, take to the lounge chairs on the pool deck.
 Free Wi-Fi in the guest rooms makes it easy to send e-brags back home.

 Fairmont San Jose

-A hotel chain known for its outstanding service, Fairmont San Jose ensures you'll feel like the only guest in the world.
-Since the property caters to the business traveler, it's the perfect place to check into if you're planning to tack a weekend's adventure onto the end of a work trip.
-The hotel also offers some of the best beds in the hotel world.
-It won't be easy to get up in the morning -- but you won't mind.
+Part of a hotel chain known for its outstanding service, Fairmont San Jose ensures you'll feel like the only guest in the world.
+Since the property caters to business travelers, it's the perfect place to check in to if you're planning to tack a weekend's adventure onto the end of a work trip.
+The rooms also offer some of the best beds in the hotel world.
+It won't be easy to get up in the morning — but you won't mind.

 Hotel Valencia Santana Row

 Leather club chairs.
 High thread counts.
 Wooden plantation shutters.
-It's the bedroom you wish you had at home -- and here, at least for the weekend, it's all yours.
-This masculine and modern hotel looks out over the chic (and shopping-heavy) neighborhood of Santana Row.
-Up on the fifth floor, the Ayoma LifeSpa offers treatments based on the ayurvedic alternative medicine principles of India.
+It's the bedroom you wish you had at home — and here, at least for the weekend, it's all yours.
+This masculine, modern hotel looks out over the chic (and shopping-heavy) neighborhood of Santana Row.

 Where to Eat